HammerLabML/RBC-Control-SARL/examples.md

 # Examples
-Here we give some of the examples from our paper.
+Here we give videos of the control of domain-informed agents and compare to uninformed agents.
+Note that all examples are typical representatives of the obtained flows.

 ## Uncontrolled Rayleigh Bénard
 |  Uncontrolled flow $Ra=10^4$                     |                Uncontrolled flow $Ra=10^5$|